-Whenever I’m starting work on a new eLearning project, I always like to start my design process by drafting an eLearning storyboard.
+Whenever I’m starting work on a new eLearning project, I always like to start my design process by creating a course outline and by drafting an eLearning storyboard.
 Not only are storyboards great for helping you organize your content, but they can also help you validate your learning content with your subject matter experts before you invest a large number of hours developing your course.

 Regardless of what type of eLearning storyboard you prefer to use, there are certain elements that you should always include in an eLearning storyboard.
 Some of these elements are designed to help provide a sense of organization and structure to the storyboard and other elements are intended to provide a holistic view of the course content and structure.